SyedJunaidAli1/testimonials-web-app/README.md

 - [x] product page liked testimonials with schema changes and ui for like and unlike filter it on its tab
 - [x] product page ui (all,liked, request testimonials, route has been made)
 - [x] product page ui (Single tetimonial dialog made but need chande of placeholder pic)
-- [] widget integration for embed on other sites
+- [x] widget integration for embed on other sites
+- [x] embed widget integration for wall of love
 - [x] server action for testimonials creations some bugs like isapproved it not working in and stars default value is not saving
 - [x] tranfer space feature created
 - [] sent email to user when testi is created